AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 Memory Allocation
 =================

 Some constructors of :cpp:`MultiFab`, :cpp:`FArrayBox`, etc. can take an :cpp:`Arena` argument for memory allocation.
+Some constructors of :cpp:`MultiFab` can take an optional argument :cpp:`MFInfo`, which can be used to set the arena.
 This is usually not important for CPU codes, but very important for GPU codes.
-We will present more details in :ref:`sec:gpu:memory` in Chapter GPU.
+We will present more details about memory arenas in :ref:`sec:gpu:memory` in Chapter GPU.

+Every :cpp:`FArrayBox` in a :cpp:`MultiFab` has a contiguous chunk of memory for floating point data, whereas by default :cpp:`MultiFab` as a collection of multiple :cpp:`FArrayBox`\ s does not store all floating point data in contiguous chunk of memory.
+This behavior can be changed for all :cpp:`MultiFab`\ s with the :cpp:`ParmParse` parameter, ``amrex.mf.alloc_single_chunk=1``, or for a specific :cpp:`MultiFab` by passing a :cpp:`MFInfo` object (e.g., ``MFInfo().SetAllocSingleChunk(true)``) to the constructor.
+One can call :cpp:`MultiFab::singleChunkPtr()` to obtain a pointer to the single chunk memory.
+Note that the function returns a null pointer if the :cpp:`MultiFab` does not use a single contiguous chunk of memory.
+One can also call :cpp:`MultiFab::singleChunkSize()` to obtain the size in bytes of the single chunk memory.

 AMReX has a Fortran module, :fortran:`amrex_mempool_module` that can be used to allocate memory for Fortran pointers.
 The reason that such a module exists in